Arpita-deb/Books-Database-Normalization/README.md

 # Introduction

-Spreadsheets are the first go-to tool for all sort of businesses to collect and maintain data.
-Its easy to just fill in the cells, as long as the quantity of data is either small or medium.
+Spreadsheets are the first go-to tool for collecting and maintaining data.
+It's easy to just fill in the cells, as long as the quantity of data is either small or medium.
 As soon as we're dealing with millions or billions data which are created, updated or deleted each day, spreadsheets start to perform less efficiently.
-In these scenarios, large businesses opt for a database management system, which as its name suggests, manages data in large quantity and in a faster way.
+In these scenarios, large businesses opt for a Database Management System (DBMS) (relational or non-relational), which as its name suggests, manages data in large quantity and more efficiently.

-when we're using spreadsheets data is stored in a single space on the computer.
+When we're using spreadsheets, data is stored in a single space on the computer.
 As entries into that spreadsheet increases, the chances of data replication also increases.
 This repetition of data may result in:
 * Making relations/tables very large.
 * Difficulty maintaining and updating data as it invloves searching many records in a table.
 * Wastage and poor utilization of disk space.